shengmo0210/nekoray/README.md

 Qt based Desktop cross-platform GUI proxy configuration manager (backend: sing-box)

 Supports Windows / Linux / MacOS out of the box now.
-Windows7 is also supported, but requires some additional changes to run.

 ### Notes on the new versions on Windows
 The newest versions of Nekoray are built using the latest compilers and Qt releases, and so they need the latest `vc_redist` installed.
 If the app does not start and crashes, please make sure to update it.